How to Determine What Type of Help You Need

 To find a Pinterest VA – look for someone who has completed the “Become A Pinterest VA Today” program run by Kristin Larsen and endorsed by Tailwind.

-To find a Pinterest Manager – look for someone who is (and has been for at least 6 months) a member of Simple Pin Media’s Simple Pin Collective membership program and / or has completed Simple Pin Media’s Simple Pin Pro program.
+To find a Pinterest Manager – look for someone who is (and has been for at least 6 months) and who has completed several comprehensive Pinterest marketing and management programs.

 Note: there is a much larger pool of PVAs available than Pinterest managers.